What Is The Specific Gravity Of Distilled Water

 Specific gravity is also used in many areas such as chemistry, engineering, and even geology.
 In chemistry, it can be used to measure the concentration of solutions and identify different chemicals by their specific gravity values.
 In engineering, it is commonly employed to measure water-cement ratios or liquid-solid ratios for construction purposes.
 In geology, it is used in ore processing and mineral identification for mining operations.

-See also What Is Distilled Water Used For In Chemistry
+See also Can You Use Distilled Water For Coffee

 Moreover, specific gravity can also be used in medical diagnosis as well as in wine making and brewing.
 For medical diagnosis, doctors often use urine tests with a hydrometer to measure the amount of soluble solids present in urine which helps them assess various conditions like kidney function or dehydration